 Majolica Mania: Transatlantic Pottery in England and the United States, 1850—1915

-Organized by Bard Graduate Center (BGC) and the Walters Art Museum, Majolica Mania is curated by Dr. Susan Weber, Founder and Director of BGC; Dr. Jo Briggs, Jennie Walters Delano Associate Curator of 18th- and 19th-Century Art, the Walters; with curatorial advisor Nicolaus Boston.
+Organized by Bard Graduate Center (BGC) and the Walters Art Museum, Majolica Mania is curated by Dr. Susan Weber, Founder and Director of BGC; and Dr. Jo Briggs, Jennie Walters Delano Associate Curator of 18th- and 19th-Century Art, the Walters.

 “The story of majolica is the story of people: reformers, designers, scientists, pottery workers, retailers, users, and collectors,” said Julia Marciari-Alexander, Andrea B. and John H. Laporte Director of the Walters Art Museum.
 “Majolica presents a kaleidoscopic view of Victorian interests, expressed through its array of source materials—from art of the ancient world, Asia, the Gothic and Renaissance, as well as from nature.
 In this way, this exhibition creates particular resonances with the Walters Art Museum’s encyclopedic collections and with the city of Baltimore.
 The exhibition continues the mission of the Walters to bring art and people together by grounding the history of art in personal stories.”

-The exhibition features many of the finest examples of English and American majolica, including an unprecedented number of loans from museums in Great Britain, including the Royal Collection, Victoria and Albert Museum, and Potteries Museum & Art Gallery in Stoke-on-Trent; from the Maryland Historical Society and Philadelphia Museum of Art in the United States; and from private collections, many of which have never before been on public display.
+The exhibition features many of the finest examples of English and American majolica, including several important loans from museums in Great Britain, including the Royal Collection, Victoria and Albert Museum, and Potteries Museum & Art Gallery in Stoke-on-Trent; from the Maryland Historical Society and Philadelphia Museum of Art in the United States; and from private collections.
+Many of the objects in the exhibition have never before been on public display.

 ABOUT THE EXHIBITION